logicalclocks/hops-docs/docs/hopsml/python_model_serving.rst

 **Step 1.**

-In order to serve a python-based model on Hopsworks, a python script that handles requests should be placed in the Models dataset in your Hopsworks project.
+In order to serve a python-based model on Hopsworks, a python script that handles requests should be stored in the Models dataset (in the subdirectory that contains the version of your model) in your Hopsworks project.
 The python script should implement the `Predict` class and the methods `predict`, `classify` and `regress`.

-Assuming a SkLearn model exported as a pickle file with name `iris_knn.pkl`, an example of the Predict class would look like the following:
+Assuming a Scikit-Learn model exported as a pickle file with name `iris_knn.pkl`, an example of the Predict class would look like the following:

 .. code-block:: python